| International Test ScoresPoor

 high to low, is no greater in the United States than in the

 higher-scoring countries.
+Participants This

 study included primarily the industrialized countries of Europe